mscheltienne/meg-tests/doc/devices/eye-tracker.rst

 Standalone vs integrated mode
 -----------------------------

-The eye-tracker can be controlled from the :ref:`stim-pc:Stimulation PC`.
+The eye-tracker can be controlled from the :ref:`stimulation PC <stim-pc:Stimulation PC>`.
 This is the recommended approach, as it allows to customize the eye-tracker settings, calibration and visual for every experiment.
-However, it is also possible to use the eye-tracker in standalone mode, either without the :ref:`stim-pc:Stimulation PC` or through a simple calibration and recording application on the :ref:`stim-pc:Stimulation PC`.
+However, it is also possible to use the eye-tracker in standalone mode, either without the :ref:`stimulation PC <stim-pc:Stimulation PC>` or through a simple calibration and recording application on the :ref:`stimulation PC <stim-pc:Stimulation PC>`.

 .. tab-set::